Seznam.cz: History

 In 2006, Seznam moved its headquarters from Prague Košíře to a more prominent location in the Prague Anděl.
 That year, Ivo Lukačovič gave up the day-to-day business direction of Seznam, and Pavel Zima became CEO.
 In the Fall of 2006, Seznam acquired all email users from another web portal, "Czech On Line", with the domain @post.cz.

 Seznam bought 50% of Global Inspiration, a Czech company running a video portal Stream.cz, similar to the global YouTube in 2007.
 Lycos Europe (a subsequent incarnation of Spray International) sold its 30% share in Seznam to Tiger Holding and Miura International.
 Lycos received more than 1.7 billion CZK from this transaction.
 As of 2015, Miura International S.a.r.l. had 5,6% of shares, Tiger holding four S.a.r.l. had 24,4% of shares and Helifreak limited had 70% of shares.

 In 2008, the Czech media reported on alleged meetings between Seznam and Goldman Sachs representatives to find a buyer for Seznam.
 Ivo Lukačovič and Seznam representatives denied this.
-Such speculation ended with the start of the financial crisis in Europe in late 2008.
+Such speculation ended with the start of the 2008 financial crisis.

 The EU believes Google overtook Seznam.cz around 2011 in the Czech Republic.
 According to the data from ad marketing agency eVisions, Seznam still held a majority share of the Czech search market at the start of 2014, but that Google pulled ahead in the second half of that year.
 Google's share of search on the Czech internet at 74% as of the end of 2018, while Seznam's share at 26%.

 Since 2016, Seznam.cz is operating its own internet news Seznam Zprávy.
 Since 2018, it is broadcasting its own television Televize Seznam.

+In August 2022, Seznam.cz search engine adopted the IndexNow protocol for website owners to "instantly notify search engines of the latest content changes on their website".